Roof Cleaning Exeter

 Asbestos Roof Cleaning

-- Encapsulation: An important aspect of asbestos roof management: encapsulation.
-This approach involves the application of a sealant that binds together the fibres, stopping them from becoming airborne.
-An excellent long-term fix for asbestos roofs, encapsulation requires professional application from the start, with ongoing maintenance to ensure its effectiveness.
+3. Encapsulation: A crucial aspect of asbestos roof management: encapsulation.
+This approach involves applying a sealant that binds together the fibres, preventing them from becoming airborne.
+Thinking long-term for your asbestos roof?
+This could be the answer, but bear in mind, it calls for professional application and regular check-ups.

-- Asbestos Roof Replacement: Thinking about big refurbishments or facing extensive roof damage?
-Replacing the roof entirely could be the best plan of action.
-Remember, it's a complex project - only licensed asbestos removal specialists can tackle it safely.
+4. Asbestos Roof Replacement: Thinking about big refurbishments or facing serious roof damage?
+Replacing the roof entirely could be the best course of action.
+Performing asbestos roof replacement is a complicated task best left to licensed asbestos removal contractors.

 Fascia and Soffit Cleaning